-Usually at Haywire Custom Guitars we don’t ship our used guitars in guitar cases but we pack the instruments very well.
+Usually at Haywire Custom Guitars we don’t ship our used guitars in cases but we pack our instruments very well.
 The reason for this is because shipping rates have gotten very high.
-The extra weight and new rules for dim (dimensional weight) weight add lots of extra “balloon” charges to adding guitar cases which can sometimes double the cost of shipping.
-Just like insurance, a guitar cases do not guarantee perfect delivery.
+The extra weight and new rules for dim (dimensional weight) weight add lots of extra “balloon” charges.
+So,… adding guitar cases can sometimes double the cost of shipping.
+Just like insurance, guitar cases do not guarantee perfect delivery.
 I have photos from UPS to prove that.
 We don’t want to see our customers pay hard earned money and get very little value for it.

 Guitar cases can be expensive to ship

 We would rather see our customers save their money on the expense of extra shipping and spend and buy guitar cases on the other end after they receive their new guitar from the Haywire Custom Shop.
 They can benefit from all of their purchase money instead of handing lots of it it over to the shippers.
 A good used case is not expensive and will do the job just fine.
 Some of the players we build guitars for are on the road 24-7 and when in smaller vehicles they have to use gig bags to cut down on taking up too much space.
 So, before you opt for or feel as if you need a “new case” for your guitar think about how it will fit in your life-style.

 Besides, think about the money saved from not shipping a case then dropping in to a music store or Pawn shop to get a great deal on a good used case.
 The shippers get none of your money and you get to use it all.